DAGWorks-Inc/hamilton/examples/cache_hook/README.md

 # Cache hook
 This hook uses the [diskcache](https://grantjenks.com/docs/diskcache/tutorial.html) to cache node execution on disk.
-The cache key is a tuple of the function's `(source code, input a, ..., input n)`.
+The cache key is a tuple of the function's
+`(source code, input a, ..., input n)`.
+This means, a function will only be executed once for a given set of inputs, and source code hash.
+The cache is stored in a directory of your choice, and it can be shared across different runs of your code.
+That way as you develop, if the inputs and the code haven't changed, the function will not be executed again and instead the result will be retrieved from the cache.

 > 💡 This can be a great tool for developing inside a Jupyter notebook or other interactive environments.